sarthakshrestha/d3-task/README.md

 - **Animations**: Built in D3.js for SVG Animations (d3-transition)
 - **Charting**: D3.js

+## Approach

+1. Utilize shadcn libraries for quickly building a design-centric website
+2. Use responsive queries for the Cards and Elements
+3. Download a dataset from an open source website- Found a dataset that I personally found interesting on companiesmarketcap.
+4. Utilize the CSV to first create the bar graph and then the scatterplot.
+5. Refractored the code as for the utils to D3.js as for the declarative syntax requires long lines of code.
+6. Post-code-refractoring start working on the fetch API.
+7. Implementing Axios along with an axiosInstance for better functionality to fetch.
+8. Added sonner to represent Errors/Successes during load times.

+## Challenges Faced

+- **D3.js Learning Curve**: Mastering D3.js's declarative syntax required significant amount of time.

+- **Static Asset Deployment**: Resolved issues with CSV file path resolution during production deployment, which required adjustments to the data loading strategy.

+- **Chart Component Architecture**: Developing reusable chart components with properly aligned axes and labels required a lot of coordination

+- **Visualization Enhancements**: Implemented foundation for dynamic, interactive labels that can adapt to different data contexts supporting future extensions.

 ## Data Source

 - Data is sourced from: [Largest Video Game Companies by Market Cap](https://companiesmarketcap.com/video-games/largest-video-game-companies-by-market-cap/)